swiss-ai/posttraining/installation/docker-arm64-cuda/README.md

       Edit them so that they match the user permissions on the mounted volumes, otherwise you can leave them as is.
       (If you're deploying locally, i.e., where you're building, these values should be filled correctly by default.)

-      (**EPFL Note:** _These should match the permissions on your lab's shared storage when mounting from there and running on some shared infrastructure, like HaaS setup with LDAP login or Run:ai.
-      They will typically be your GASPAR credentials.
-      CLAIRE members should use the `claire-storage` group, refer to the compute doc on Notion._)
     - `LAB_NAME` will be the first element in name of the local images you get.

-      (**EPFL Note:** _If pushing to the IC or RCP registries this should be the name of your lab's project in the registry.
-      CLAIRE members should use `claire`._)
     - You can ignore the rest of the variables after `## For running locally`.
       These don't influence the build, they will be used later to run your image.